Pump thrombosis: Prevention

 The complication itself, its prevention, or its treatment may lead to PT.
 Prevention of GI bleeding in VAD patients often includes keeping pump speeds lower to potentially minimize the proliferation of AV malformations.

 In addition, bleeding, once it occurs, is managed at least temporarily by a halting or decrease in AC.
 Efforts to decrease the development of AI in LVAD patients include keeping pump speeds on the lower side as well.

 Right ventricular dysfunction, particularly in the early postoperative period, is likewise managed with lower pump speeds.
 Finally, infections and sepsis are known to be associated with a more hypercoagulable state in VAD patients.
 In the end, the occurrence of any of these complications may thus prove to be a surrogate for a higher risk of PT.

-While the issue of biocompatibility is always be at the forefront of critical issues of new pumps, the field of mechanical circulatory support is first focusing on adopting a standardized approach to this therapy so that valid analyses and comparisons can be made.
+While the issue of biocompatibility is always at the forefront of critical issues of new pumps, the field of mechanical circulatory support is first focusing on adopting a standardized approach to this therapy so that valid analyses and comparisons can be made.